AndresRobert/Phasil-Framework/README.md

 > That's way too unsafe!
 Anyone could access users data!!

-Sure! but we got your back also out from the box!
+You're right! but we got your back!

-## JWT - Out from the Box
+## JWT
 JWT Library (firebase/php-jwt) is there pre-implemented on the Auth kit.

 First, you need to change the JWT_SECRET on "/api/config/Core.php" or else